wds4/pretty-good/appDescriptions/curatedLists/exampleListCuration.md

   <img src="../../.erb/img/listCuration2.png" width="49%" display="inline-block" />
 </span>

 LEFT PANEL: A score for each item is calculated.
 Scores of items are shown in the table and also depicted in the graph using the vertical scale.
-RIGHT PANEL: There are a number of factors that can be adjusted by the user which influence how scores are calculated.
+RIGHT PANEL: The default scores of unvetted users are being adjusted in the Control Panel.